luckyluck/ngLocale/README.md

 where
 * `localeObject` - custom object with { key: value } pairs, which will extend your locale object if it exists or just add new values if it does not

+It is important to know, that you should not add prefix to your keys, because method will use prefix from the configuration.

 ## How to use

 **As attribute**